Reviews You Can Rely On

 Upper Material Jacquard knit

-These shoes can handle just about any walk you plan on going on, from sport walking to strolling around town.
+These shoes can handle just about any walk you plan on taking, from sport walking to strolling around town.
 However, we were less secure in our footing on large gravel paths.
-The wide base and less flexible outsole make it hard to keep straight ankles on gravel.
-That said, all other surfaces we walked on were no trouble.
+The wide base and less flexible outsole make it hard to keep the ankles straight on gravel.
+That said, all other surfaces we walked on posed no problems.
 Our tester even stepped on wet tile and didn't encounter any slippage.
 If you walk on more rugged paths, the Hoka Transport has a much more capable outsole.
 We also have minor concerns about the lightweight Jacquard knit upper.
-While it remained structurally sound during our tests, the fabric is so lightweight that it raises concern for being snagged on outdoor walks.
+While it remained structurally sound during our tests, the fabric is so lightweight that it raises concerns for snagging on sticks or brush.
 The Hoka Bondi SR offers a leather upper that is among the toughest we have seen, but they aren't as plush as the Clifton.
 All things considered, if you are after a max cushioned shoe, you can't go wrong with the pillow-like Clifton 10.

 Read more: Hoka Clifton 10 review